-Getting there from the nearest Tahoe Rim Trail parking area at the Relay Peak Service Road is quite long (Over 7 miles one way to get to Peak 9773).
-However, a trail from Incline Lake Road leads to the Tahoe Rim Trail in less than 1 1/2 miles, just below the two peaks.
-The peaks can also be approached from Incline Village via a steeper trail.
+Getting there from the nearest Tahoe Rim Trail parking area at the Relay Peak Service Road is quite long (Over 7 miles one way to get to Rose Knob Peak).
+However, a trail from Incline Lake Road leads to the Tahoe Rim Trail in 1 3/4 miles, and reaches Rose Knob Peak in less than 3 miles.
+Rose Knob Peak can also be approached from Incline Village via a steeper trail.

 Views of Lake Tahoe are spectacular from this trail, and especially from Rose Knob Peak.
 There are also excellent opportunities for rock climbing and scrambling.
-Once atop the Tahoe Rim Trail, you can also hit nearby Rose Knob, about 1 ¼ miles west of Rose Knob Peak.
-Peak 9561 is also an easy hike from the ridge below Peak 9773.
-It only adds a couple hundred feet in less than 1/2 mile.
+Once atop the Tahoe Rim Trail, you can also hit nearby Peak 9773 just across from Rose Knob Peak and Rose Knob 9,610' about 1 ¼ miles west of Rose Knob Peak.
+Incline Peak 9,561' is also an easy hike from the ridge.
+It only adds a couple hundred feet and 2/3rds of a mile round trip.

 The best time to hike here is probably July through October when the Tahoe Rim Trail is free of snow.
 Any earlier in the season and there is greater risk of losing the trail and then getting lost in the woods.
 It has happened to me twice - both times on the descent.
 You need to be very aware of where you are going, as there are trails in multiple directions in the vicinity of Incline Lake, that can easily cause confusion.